Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_Katherine.md

 #### Something that came to mind
 	- I would recommend updating your project plan so that it is more definitive.
+	- Your use of markdown cells for headings and information is very helpful and makes the code more organized!